 If you took out a business loan to fund operations, add capital to your business, or buy another business and filed Form 8594, you can deduct the associated interest expense from your taxable income.
 Sometimes the only way to grow a business is by financing the necessary investment with debt.

 The interest expense associated with many types of debt can qualify for this tax deduction.
 While ill-advised if you can find other cheaper forms of funding, you may use a credit card to finance your business.
+You might consider a debit card if possible.

 On the other end of the spectrum, you might find yourself taking on or offering a “below-market” loan.
 For lenders who provide funds at interest rates below-market, they may face imputed interest challenges.